-Modine most recently starred as Deputy Police Commissioner Peter Foley in the final chapter of Christopher Nolan’s epic Batman trilogy, The Dark Knight Rises – one of the top grossing films of all time.
+Matthew Modine was recently seen in in the theatrical bio-pic, jOBS portraying John Sculley, the man who fired Steve Jobs (Ashton Kutcher) from the company he founded.
+Earlier this year Modine starred in the fact-based science fiction/action/adventure film, Cat 8.
+Modine portrayed Deputy Police Commissioner Peter Foley in the final chapter of Christopher Nolan’s epic Batman trilogy, The Dark Knight Rises – one of the top grossing films of all time.

-In addition to his theatrical work, Matthew has developed and released several new media projects.
-His award-winning book, Full Metal Jacket Diary was recently released as the Full Metal Jacket Diary iPad App, a unique and deeply immersive experience with narration, audio effects, original music, never-before-seen photos, personal letters, and much more.
-Matthew is also collaborating with Dumfun and Glow Interactive on the new Punky Dunk Project children’s iPad app.
-The Punky Dunk Project is a fun, interactive, bilingual learning application now available on iTunes.
+Matthew has developed and released several new media projects.
+His award-winning limited edition book, Full Metal Jacket Diary has become the Full Metal Jacket Diary iPad App, a unique combination of narration, audio effects, original music, never-before-seen photos, personal letters, and more into a deeply immersive iPad app.
+Matthew also collaborated on the Punky Dunk Project a fun, interactive, bilingual, children's learning app.

 MATTHEW MODINE has worked with many of the film industry’s most respected directors, including, in no particular order, Christopher Nolan, Oliver Stone, Sir Alan Parker, Curtis Hanson, Robert Altman, Alan J. Pakula, John Schlesinger, Robert Falls, Sir Peter Hall, Abel Ferrara, Spike Lee, Tom DiCillo, Mike Figgis, Jonathan Demme, John Sayles, and Stanley Kubrick, to name but a few.